Carleman Lifting for Nonlinear System Identification with Guaranteed Error Bounds: Discussion

-To further explore the discrepancy, it is instructive to plot the actual errors between the full trajectories of the model-based Carleman linearized system and the data-driven identified linear system (see Figure \ref{fig:error_plot_full_z_zhat}) and the errors between the same trajectories, truncated to the first two dimensions (see Figure \ref{fig:error_plot_1_2_z_zhat}).
-The results indicate that while the full state error $\sup _{0 \leq t \leq \tau^*}\left\|z(t)-\hat{z}(t)\right\|$ increase monotonically with $N$, the truncated state error $\sup _{0 \leq t \leq \tau^*}\left\|z\mid_2(t)-\hat{z}\mid_2(t)\right\|$ initially decreases and then increases with an increasing $N$.
-The analysis presented in this paper, that produces $N^*=3$ is based on analysing the full state error, which is observed to be an overly conservative bound for a subset of truncation orders.
-The authors postulate that development of an error bound for the truncated state error will reduce the discrepancy between the analytical and the experimental results.
+To further explore the discrepancy, it is instructive to plot the error between the full trajectories of the model-based Carleman linearized system and the data-driven identified linear system (see Figure \ref{fig:error_plot_full_z_zhat}) and the error between the same trajectories, truncated to the first two dimensions (see Figure \ref{fig:error_plot_1_2_z_zhat}).
+The results indicate that while the full state estimation error $\sup _{0 \leq t \leq \tau^*}\left\|z(t)-\hat{z}(t)\right\|$ increases monotonically with $N$, the truncated state estimation error $\sup _{0 \leq t \leq \tau^*}\left\|z\mid_2(t)-\hat{z}\mid_2(t)\right\|$ initially decreases and then increases with increasing $N$.
+The analysis presented in this paper, that produces $N^*=3$, is based on a bound on the full state estimation error, which is observed to be an overly conservative bound on the truncated state estimation error for a subset of truncation orders.
+The authors postulate that development of an error bound for the truncated state estimation error will reduce the discrepancy between the analytical and the experimental results.